nais/doc/docs/persistence/influxdb.md

 This is a JITA (just in time access) gateway, so you need to describe why, but the access is automatically given.

 ## Support
-We do not offer support on Elastic Search as software, but questions about Aiven and provisioning can be directed to [#pig_aiven](https://nav-it.slack.com/archives/C018L1JATBQ) on Slack.
+We do not offer support on Influxdb as software, but questions about Aiven and provisioning can be directed to [#pig_aiven](https://nav-it.slack.com/archives/C018L1JATBQ) on Slack.